lmy168/pc-rrt-star/README.md

-# PC-RRT*(Planar Constraint RRT*)
+# PC-RRT* (Planar Constraint RRT*)
 The proposed planner, PC-RRT*, is an evolution of the RRT* algorithm.
 In most scenarios, the PC-RRT* algorithm exhibits substantial improvements in path length, node efficiency, and path smoothness.

 # Project Introduction
-PC-RRT* transforms a 3D path planning problem into a series of planar path planning problems on multiple planes rotated around an axis determined by the start and goal points.
+PC-RRT* transforms a 3D path planning problem into a series of planar path planning problems on multiple planes rotated around an axis connecting the start and goal points.

 # Software Requirements
 MATLAB R2016a or later.